jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 1. Files copied into the container with the `COPY` command end up being owned by root inside of the container, which means that our unprivileged `app` user can't read or write them, which it will not like.
 So, we simply `chown` them to `app` after copying.
 (It would be nice if we could move the `COPY` after the `USER app` step, and the files would be copied as the `app` user, but that is [not (yet) the case](https://github.com/docker/docker/issues/6119).)

 1. Finally, we added a step at the end to run `npm install`.
 This will run as the `app` user and install the dependencies in `$HOME/chat/node_modules` inside the container.
+(Extra credit: add `npm cache clean` to remove the tar files that npm downloads during the install; they won't help if we rebuild the image, so they just take up space.)

 That last point causes some trouble when we use the image in development, because we bind `$HOME/chat` inside the container to the application folder on the host.
 Unfortunately, the `node_modules` folder doesn't exist there on the host, so this bind effectively 'hides' the node modules that we installed.

 ### The `node_modules` Volume Trick

-There are [several](https://github.com/docker/example-voting-app/blob/7629961971ab5ca9fdfeadff52e7127bd73684a5/result-app/Dockerfile#L8) [ways](http://bitjudo.com/blog/2014/03/13/building-efficient-dockerfiles-node-dot-js/) [around](https://semaphoreci.com/community/tutorials/dockerizing-a-node-js-web-application) this problem, but I think the most elegant is to [use a volume](http://stackoverflow.com/questions/30043872/docker-compose-node-modules-not-present-in-a-volume-after-npm-install-succeeds) within a volume to contain `node_modules`.
+There are [several](https://github.com/docker/example-voting-app/blob/7629961971ab5ca9fdfeadff52e7127bd73684a5/result-app/Dockerfile#L8) [ways](http://bitjudo.com/blog/2014/03/13/building-efficient-dockerfiles-node-dot-js/) [around](https://semaphoreci.com/community/tutorials/dockerizing-a-node-js-web-application) this problem, but I think the most elegant is to [use a volume](http://stackoverflow.com/questions/30043872/docker-compose-node-modules-not-present-in-a-volume-after-npm-install-succeeds) within the bind to contain `node_modules`.
 To do this, we just have to add one line to the end of our docker compose file:

 ```diff
 diff --git a/docker-compose.yml b/docker-compose.yml